XCTEQ/XCFit/README.md

 ---

-# Fitnesse for iOS: Acceptance/Contract Tests
+# FitNesse for iOS: Acceptance/Contract Tests

-If you really wanted to get more information about Fitnnese for iOS, please follow documentation on [OCSlim](http://paulstringer.github.io/OCSlimProject/) project.
-XCFit adopted the framework as dependeny to make it full stack BDD and might not be able to keep up with that for long.
-It's worth navigate to [OCSlim Project](http://paulstringer.github.io/OCSlimProject/) from this point but I will cover basic setup here.
+If you really wanted to get more information about FitNesse for iOS, please follow documentation on [OCSlim](http://paulstringer.github.io/OCSlimProject/) project.
+XCFit adopted the framework as a dependency to make it full-stack BDD and might not be able to keep up with that for long.
+It's worth navigating to [OCSlim Project](http://paulstringer.github.io/OCSlimProject/) from this point but I will the cover basic setup here.
-[Fitnesse](http://fitnesse.org/) is fully integrated standalone wiki and acceptance testing framework for BDD Style testing.
+[FitNesse](http://fitnesse.org/) is a fully-integrated standalone wiki and acceptance testing framework for BDD-style testing.
 As of now we have seen Cucumber and Page Object pattern test frameworks.
 We will cover basic setup as part of this document.

-Before get started make sure, you have Fitnesse Xcode templates installed
+Before get started make sure that you have the FitNesse Xcode templates installed

 ## Setup 'Acceptance Test' Target template

-- From Xcode, create a new app(Or use existing app) and select File ---> New ----> Target
+- From Xcode, create a new app (or use existing app) and select File ---> New ----> Target

 - Now Select 'XCFit' for iOS app and Click on 'iOS Acceptance Tests '

-- Once Clicked on the target e.g 'OS Acceptance Tests' Xcode will create new target with all required files and groups for Acceptance testing
+- Once clicked on the target e.g 'OS Acceptance Tests' Xcode will create new target with all required files and groups for Acceptance testing

 - Select 'Acceptance Test' Scheme from Xcode and try to build by pressing CMD+B

-- The build might fail as we need fix some **Swift3** related issue as well as we need to add **XCFit/OCSlimProject** Pod to the to the podfile.
+- The build might fail as we need fix some **Swift3** related issue as well as addding **XCFit/OCSlimProject** Pod to the to the podfile.

-1. To Fix Swift Issue : Just Click on ‘Edit-> Convert-> To Current Swift Syntax
+1. To fix Swift issues : Just Click on ‘Edit-> Convert-> To Current Swift Syntax
-2. To Fix Pod issue : Add 'OCSlimProject' for AcceptanceTests target
+2. To fix Pod issues : Add 'OCSlimProject' for AcceptanceTests target

 ```ruby
     target 'AcceptanceTests' do